TIBCOSoftware/bpme-samples/install/Minikube Installation.md

 minikube start
 ```

-Before running the bpm install, make sure you use the same terminal to execute all the install scripts.
-The eval command is specific to the terminal windows you are in.
-If you try and run the eval in a different terminal, you will not be using the minikube docker repo.
+When you install Minikube it creates a seperate docker repository to be used by minikube.
+Before running the bpm install, make sure you use the same terminal to execute all the install scripts or execte the eval command below in every terminal window, to make sure you use the correct docker repository.
 ```
 eval $(minikube -p minikube docker-env)
 ```